BrandonBSecure/Virtual-Network-Project-1.0/README.md

 ### Description of the Topology

-The main purpose of this network is to expose a load-balanced and monitored the instance of DVWA(D*mn Vulnerable Web Application).
+The main purpose of this network is to expose a load-balanced and monitor the instance of DVWA(D*mn Vulnerable Web Application).

 Load balancing ensures that the application will be highly reliable, in addition to restricting unwanted traffic to the network.